-Task 2.1, "Co-Living System Design" is a process by which the user requirements are translated into a representation of software components, interfaces, and data necessary for the implementation phase.
-The outcome of this task is the "Overall system design" document, which presents how the Co-Living system will be structured.
+Task 2.1, "Co-Living System Design" is the task that designs the Co-Living systems.
+The initial user requirements, as well as those emerging throughout the development process are translated into a representation of software components, interfaces, and data necessary for the implementation phase.
+The outcome of this task is the "Overall system design" document, which presents how the Co-Living system is structured.

-Various software quality indicators are defined to be used throughout the design, development and deployment of the system.
+Various software quality indicators are being used throughout the design, development and deployment of the system.
 The responsibilities of Co-Living are partitioned and then assigned to various subsystems.
 This document serves as the primary reference for the detailed design of the system's subcomponents during WP2.
-Namely, these components are: the Social Community network (SoConet), the ICT-based services, the security and privacy infrastructure and other supportive structures.
+These components are: the Social Community network (SoCo-net), the ICTbased services, the security and privacy infrastructure and other supportive structures.

 Task 2.1 is performed in two stages, producing two sequential versions of this deliverable.
-The first is a preliminary design in which the overall system architecture is defined, identifying each high level subsystem and the roles or responsibilities assigned to it.
-In the second stage, i.e., the detailed design stage, more detailed component specification is achieved and interfaces are defined, based on the imposed functional requirements and following the software quality indicators of the first version.
+The first was a preliminary design where the overall system architecture was defined, identifying each high level subsystem and the roles or responsibilities assigned to it.
+In the second stage, a more complete component specification is achieved and interfaces are defined, based on the imposed functional requirements and following the software quality indicators of the first version.